enthought/traits-futures/docs/source/guide/advanced.rst

 Message types
 ~~~~~~~~~~~~~

-In general, the message sent from the background task to the future can be any
+In general, each message sent from the background task to the future can be any
 Python object, and the future can interpret the sent object in any way that it
 likes.
 However, the |BaseFuture| and |BaseTask| convenience base classes that
 we'll use below provide helper functions to handle and dispatch messages of